-Any of these events could prevent us from achieving or maintaining market acceptance of our product candidates, lead to a drop in our stock price, and significantly harm our business, prospects, financial condition and results of operations.
+Any of these events could prevent us from achieving or maintaining market acceptance of our product candidates, lead to a decline in our stock price, and significantly harm our business, prospects, financial condition and results of operations.

-We have never completed a pivotal clinical trial, and may be unable to do so for any product candidates we may develop.
+We have never completed a pivotal or registrational clinical trial, and may be unable to do so for any product candidates we may develop.

 We are at an early stage of development for all of our product candidates.
-As of March 1, 2021, we have dosed only 14 patients across four ongoing clinical trials.
-These ongoing clinical trials, as well as potentially additional pivotal clinical trials, must be completed in order to obtain FDA approval to market these product candidates.
+As of the date of this Annual Report, only 21 patients have been dosed in our clinical trials, which includes 14 patients from our Fabry program that we deprioritized in January 2022.
+Our ongoing clinical trials, as well as potentially additional pivotal clinical trials (also referred to as registrational trials), must be completed in order to obtain FDA or other regulatory approval to market these product candidates.
 We have limited experience in preparing, submitting and prosecuting regulatory filings, and have not previously submitted a biologics license application, or BLA, for any product candidate.
+Carrying out later-stage clinical trials is a complicated and lengthy process, and we do not expect that all data from patients participating in the clinical trials will be relevant or meaningful.